Dr. Anthony Fry, MBBS, MPhil, MRCPsych. DPM – Chairman

 Dr Sarah Eagger MBBS, FRCPsych - Associate

-Dr. Eagger is an NHS Consultant Psychiatrist.
+Dr. Eagger worked in the NHS for over 30 years.
+She has been a consultant at Central Stress Management for 10 years.
 She trained at the Royal Free and Maudsley Hospitals.
-She is Honorary Senior Lecturer at Imperial College School of Medicine, London.
+She was an Honorary Senior Lecturer at Imperial College School of Medicine, London for over 20 years.

 Dr. Eagger, a Fellow of the Royal College of Psychiatrists, was also an examiner for the College for many years and past chair of the College’s Spirituality and Psychiatry Special Interest Group.
-She is a patron of “Dementia UK” and co-chair of the charity “The National Forum for Spirituality and Mental Health.”
+Until recently she is was a patron of “Dementia UK”.
+She was co-chair of the charity “The National Forum for Spirituality and Mental Health” and continues on their executive.
 She has done further training in family therapy and cognitive analytic therapy.

 Dr. Eagger’s special interests are: work related stress, depression and anxiety, women’s mental health issues, family and relationship problems, dementia and mental disorders of later life, the interface between spirituality and mental health and the application of relaxation and mindfulness techniques.